cybermouflons/cybermouflons.com/_posts/2020-12-21-asisctf20-TheRealServer/2020-12-21-asisctf20-TheRealServer.md

 When invoked with NodeJS (`node craftToken.js`) prints out the encoded payload to use for the apiToken parameter: `eyJ0aWVyIjoxMCwiYWNjb3VudCI6Ik1JU1NJTkcgVkFMVUUifQ==:681116a5b368253770e6af63f2ebebdfc4efd4711e3f416e467c4029c29b7a78`

-As the tier is >= 5 and `canLookup` is set to truw by exploiting prototype polution, the following code is then invoked:
+As the tier is >= 5 and `canLookup` is set to true by exploiting prototype pollution, the following code is then invoked:
 ```jsx
 // ping.js
 const Promise = require('bluebird');